ropensci/FedData/README.md

 * The [National Elevation Dataset (NED)](http://ned.usgs.gov) digital elevation models (1 and 1/3 arc-second; USGS)
 * The [National Hydrography Dataset (NHD)](http://nhd.usgs.gov) (USGS)
 * The [Soil Survey Geographic (SSURGO) database](http://websoilsurvey.sc.egov.usda.gov/) from the National Cooperative Soil Survey (NCSS), which is led by the Natural Resources Conservation Service (NRCS) under the USDA,
-* The [Global Historical Climatology Network (GHCN)](http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn), coordinated by National Climatic Data Center at NOAA, and
+* The [Global Historical Climatology Network (GHCN)](http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn), coordinated by National Climatic Data Center at NOAA,
+* The [Daymet](https://daymet.ornl.gov/) gridded estimates of daily weather parameters for North America, version 3, available from the Oak Ridge National Laboratory's Distributed Active Archive Center (DAAC), and
 * The [International Tree Ring Data Bank (ITRDB)](http://www.ncdc.noaa.gov/data-access/paleoclimatology-data/datasets/tree-ring), coordinated by National Climatic Data Center at NOAA.

-Additional data sources are in the works, including global DEM resources ([ETOPO1](https://www.ngdc.noaa.gov/mgg/global/global.html), [STRM](http://www2.jpl.nasa.gov/srtm/)), global soils ([HWSD](http://webarchive.iiasa.ac.at/Research/LUC/External-World-soil-database/HTML/)), [MODIS](https://modis.gsfc.nasa.gov/) satellite data products, the [National Atlas](http://nationalmap.gov/small_scale/) (US only), [Natural Earth](http://www.naturalearthdata.com/), [PRISM](http://www.prism.oregonstate.edu/), and [WorldClim](http://www.worldclim.org/).
+Additional data sources are in the works, including global DEM resources ([ETOPO1](https://www.ngdc.noaa.gov/mgg/global/global.html), [STRM](http://www2.jpl.nasa.gov/srtm/)), global soils ([HWSD](http://webarchive.iiasa.ac.at/Research/LUC/External-World-soil-database/HTML/)), [MODIS](https://modis.gsfc.nasa.gov/) satellite data products, the [National Atlas](http://nationalmap.gov/small_scale/) (US only), [Natural Earth](http://www.naturalearthdata.com/), and [WorldClim](http://www.worldclim.org/).

 This package is designed with the large-scale geographic information system (GIS) use-case in mind: cases where the use of dynamic web-services is impractical due to the scale (spatial and/or temporal) of analysis.
 It functions primarily as a means of downloading tiled or otherwise spatially-defined datasets; additionally, it can preprocess those datasets by extracting data within an area of interest (AoI), defined spatially.
 It relies heavily on the [**sp**](https://cran.r-project.org/package=sp), [**raster**](https://cran.r-project.org/package=raster), and [**rgdal**](https://cran.r-project.org/package=rgdal) packages.

-This package has been built and tested on a source (Homebrew) install of *R* on Mac OS 10.11 (El Capitan), and has been successfully run on Ubuntu 16.04.1 LTS and binary installs of *R* on Mac OS 10.11 and Windows 10.
+This package has been built and tested on a source (Homebrew) install of *R* on Mac OS 10.12 (Sierra), and has been successfully run on Ubuntu 16.04.1 LTS and binary installs of *R* on Mac OS 10.12 and Windows 10.

 ### Development
 + [Kyle Bocinsky](http://bocinsky.io) - Crow Canyon Archaeological Center, Cortez, CO